 Lafitte’s Blacksmith Shop (941 Bourbon St.)

 Ready to wind down but don’t want to go to bed?
 Lafitte’s is just what the doctor ordered.
 Founded in the early 18th century, and housed in a historic building reputed to have served as the New Orleans headquarters for the infamous pirate and smuggler Jean Lafitte, the candlelit bar exudes exactly the kind of spooky ambiance you’d expect to find in New Orleans.
-Piano man Dave Hood, the latest in a series of keyboard legends, plays classics like “Marie Laveau” deep into the wee hours at Lafitte’s, which serves a potent menu of nightcaps.
+Expect live piano music and a potent menu of nightcaps.